-These lightweight transport chairs offer easier exertion for caregiver to propel.
-Advances in aluminum construction has made these devices nearly as strong as steel.
+These lightweight transport chairs offer easier exertion for caregivers to propel.
+Advances in aluminum construction have made these devices nearly as strong as steel.
 Some manufacturers use aluminum now to make heavy-duty versions to reduce the weight of the chair for easier handling.
 Many of these versions feature handbrakes and desk-length arms to accommodate sitting at a table or desk.
 It is easy to also find this type of transport chair with removable arms.

 Sport Transport Chairs

 Few in number, these devices tend to be lightweight, agile, and user-friendly.
 In fact, they are one of the most lightweight options.
 Their design is "sporty" and attractive.
 The armrests flip-up for easy entry and exit.
 They are easy to push and navigate.

 The rollator models are also fewer in number but tend to be lighter and highly maneuverable.
 This device, like the hybrid version, can be a good tool to help surgery patients recover.
 A caregiver can assist the patient initially by pushing the patient seated on the rollator.
 Later, as the patient gains strength, the patient can use the rollator themselves to use as a walker.
 The Japanese mobility study found that users were able to transit faster using the rollator than by walking on their own.

 Hybrid Transport Chairs